 If you’re looking for chimney care that will stand the test of time, then rely on our team today.
 We’re here for you!

-This is the time of year when people start thinking about putting their fireplace to more frequent use, so it’s not uncommon for us to get a lot of questions and phone calls regarding proper fireplace care and maintenance.
-If you find yourself wondering about inspections, sweepings, and more, check out some of the more common inquiries we get by reading below.
+If you find yourself wondering about chimney inspections, sweepings, and more, check out some of the more common inquiries we get by reading below.

-Most people start thinking about scheduling their inspection right around this time of year.
-Fall is just around the corner, families start planning for the holidays, and homeowners suddenly realize that they better make sure their appliances are in good working order!
+Most people start thinking about scheduling their inspection right around the time school starts and people start bringing out pumpkin decor.
+When fall is just around the corner, families start planning for the holidays, and homeowners suddenly realize that they better make sure their fireplaces are in good working order.

 Yes – an inspection should be completed every year to ensure optimal functioning.
 This way if there are small problems (like a small leak, crack, etc.), we can catch them while they are still minor and relatively easy to fix.
 If you wait until the issues are big and obvious, they will be much more expensive and time-consuming to fix.